government

 Frequently asked about this story

 What is this story about?
-The Fort Worth Zoning Commission will hear public feedback Wednesday, the next phase in an ongoing effort to address community concerns raised about data centers and their noise, water use and impact on nearby neighborhoods
+The Fort Worth Zoning Commission is moving forward with efforts to address concerns about data centers.
+Community concerns have been raised regarding noise, water use, and the impact on nearby…

 When was this published?
 This article was first published on July 8, 2026 by NBC 5 DFW (KXAS) Local and curated for Southlake News readers.